matn7/CS-Notes/src/main/java/deployment/GCP.md

     - Akamai
     - Cloudflare
 - Supports HTTP/2 and HTTPS, but no custom origins (GCP only).
-- Simple checkbox on HTTP(S) Load Balancer config turns this on.
+- A simple checkbox on HTTP(S) Load Balancer config turns this on.
 - On cache miss, pay origin -> POP "cache fill" egress charges (cheaper for in-region).
 - Always pay POP -> client egress charges, depending on location.
 - Pay for HTTP(S) request volume.